 One of the main methods we use is to survey our clients’ users and customers.
 Your existing users are a gold mine of information and data, and will tell you exactly how they buy if you ask them the right questions.

-Excerpts from the book “Roadmap to Revenue, How to Sell the Way Your Customers Want to Buy“, by Kristin Zhivago of Revenue Journal:
+Excerpts from the book “Roadmap to Revenue, How to Sell the Way Your Customers Want to Buy“, by Kristin Zhivago of Cloud Potential:

 “Your current customers have needs and perceptions in common.
 Not only with each other, but with your future customers.
 If you understand your current customers, you will know how to sell successfully to your future customers.
 The very act of coming to you to fill a need, then buying from you – creates a demographic, a cluster of human beings who have quirks in common.
 This is YOUR demographic.”